 AWG's Crawford Field Camp Scholarships

 In conjunction with NAGT's Scholarships for Field Study, the Association for Women Geoscientists (AWG) sponsors two additional scholarships specifically for women studying in the geosciences.

-The Crawford Field Camp Scholarship is named for Louisa (Weecha) Crawford.
+The Crawford Field Camp Scholarship is named for Maria Luisa (Weecha) Crawford.

 In addition to the $750 to help offset field camp expenses, recipients of a Crawford Scholarship also receive a complimentary membership in the AWG.
 Interested students can apply for a Crawford Scholarship using the same application form as the regular NAGT Scholarships for Field Study.